srijan-paul/vscode-snap/README.md

-# Snap support for VSCode
+# Vyse support for VSCode

 This extension provides syntax highlighting, and code completion snippets for the VS Code text editor.